-Net profit or loss: Once you’ve calculated all of your costs and revenues, a P&L will generate your net profit or loss — showing at a glance the financial health of your business.
+Net profit or loss: Once you’ve calculated all your costs and revenues, a P&L will generate your net profit or loss, so you’ll know at a glance how financially healthy your business is.

-How to read a profit & loss (P&L) statement
+How to read a profit and loss (P&L) example

-The hard part is over — you've entered all of the above information into the P&L. It’s easy to see whether or not your business is profitable by looking at the total net profit or loss, but to reap the benefits of such a comprehensive report, it’s important to transform insight into action.
+It’s easy to see whether or not your business is profitable by looking at the total net profit or loss, but to really reap the benefits of such a comprehensive report; it’s important to make that information work for you.
 Here’s how:

-Pay attention to patterns: As you generate these reports over time, patterns will emerge that can inform how you operate moving forward.
+Pay attention to patterns: As you generate these reports over time, patterns will emerge that can help you decide what needs changing.
 Which weeks or seasons are most profitable for your business, and when do you see those profits dip?
 What’s contributing to those shifts?
-Are there menu items that end up costing you more than you make?
-Taking note of these trends prepares you for the future, so you can adjust operations to match expectations.
+Are there menu items that end up costing you more money than they bring in?
+Taking note of these trends prepares you for the future and helps you make informed decisions about menus, staffing, and suppliers.

-React appropriately: Use your P&L to develop a plan that boosts your future profits.
-The P&L will show your strengths and weaknesses, so create a strategy based off of that data.
+React appropriately: Use your income statement to develop a plan that boosts your future profit margin.
+The P&L statement will highlight your strengths and weaknesses, so create a strategy based on that data.
 Are there certain time periods when you can staff fewer people?
 Can you add delivery services to boost profits and brand awareness?
-Is there a lower-cost channel to funnel your marketing budget, like email marketing?
+Is there a lower-cost channel to funnel your marketing budget, like social media or email marketing?
 Strategically lowering costs based on past trends can help boost your bottom line.

-As you get in the habit of regularly creating a P&L for your business, these simple questions can make a big impact over time:
+As you get in the habit of regularly creating a financial statement for your business, these are key considerations and strategies.

-Is the business profitable?
-This is, after all, what you’re hoping to learn from a P&L sheet — whether or not your business is actually making money at the end of the day.
-If the answer to this question is no, the breakdown of costs/revenues can help you draft a plan to get back on track.
+Focus on profitability: This is what you’re hoping to learn from a cash flow statement — whether your business is actually making money.
+If the answer is no, a breakdown of costs and revenues can help you create a plan to boost your operating profit.

-How does this year/quarter/month compare to last?
-If you’ve just started creating P&Ls for your business, take it one step at a time and track changes as they happen.
-While progress might be slight at first, the right course of action can help you drive significant improvements over time.
+Be patient: If you’ve just started creating P&L statements for your business, take it one step at a time and track changes as they happen.
+While progress might be slight at first, the right course of action can help you drive significant improvements over the long haul.

-Where can we improve?
-Food and supply costs, staffing, and overhead are all areas to target when developing a more profitable business strategy.
-Focusing on small details in the short term can help you make impactful changes with lasting payoffs.
+Small details matter: Food and supply costs, staffing, and overhead are all areas to target cost-cutting for business owners.
+Focusing on small details in the short term can add up, helping you make changes to improve your net income.

-How do our accomplishments compare to last year’s?
-If you’ve used the data from a P&L to make improvements, make sure those changes are reflected in your bottom line.
+Celebrate wins: If you use the data from a P&L to make improvements, keep track of any increase in your financial performance.
 How have your operations improved?
-What are you doing well?
-Seeing the success of a metrics-driven strategy can be cause for celebration, and will motivate you to keep moving forward.
+Seeing the success of a metrics-driven strategy is great motivation and should be cause for celebration.